tytydraco/yessleep/out/Baroness_of_the_Bayou.md

 The drummers began beating their drums, becoming increasingly frenzied as their cheers grew louder and more chaotic.
 I was disgusted at the very sight of it, to see how people can lower themselves to such levels.
 They should all be punished for the crimes they have participated in.
 Some began to dance wildly around the campfire, while others fell to their knees.

 The voodoo priestess, chanting ever faster. growing louder and more fervent.
-Lin's heart is trying to pick up it's pace by beating wildly faster, but it's severe condition is too much for it.
-I locked eyes on that scene as if it were almost captivating, if not mesmerizing.
+Lin's heart is trying to pick up it's pace by beating wildly faster, but it's severe condition was too much for it.
+I locked my eyes onto that scene, as if it were almost captivating, if not mesmerizing.
 As if it is trying to pull me in.
 Hearing the alluring rhythms of those drumbeats was spellbinding.
 The crowd cried with their menaced exhilaration.
 The winds picked up strength, with the roar of thunder and a crack of lightning piercing through the night sky.

 There I can see Dark storm clouds gathering.
 With the rain beginning to pour down tremendously.
 She raises and lowers her hands repeatedly, her voice growing louder and more fervent, not holding back her sheer vehemence.
 Her wicked eyes widen as she contemplates on how oversized the enlarged heart is, thumping wildly in her grasp, while shaking its great dilated vessels back and forth.